FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this work, we presented our FTHP-MPI fault tolerance framework that provides fault tolerance using replication for native MPI libraries that do not have support for fault tolerance, thereby providing the benefits of both fault tolerance and high performance.
-We conducted actual experiments emulating the failure rates of exascale systems on three applications, namely, HPCG, PIC and CloverLeaf applications.
-Our experiments show that for applications with small execution times, of the order of a few hours, replication alone without the use of checkpointing is sufficient and provides 13.00-19.25\% higher performance than traditional checkpointing approaches.
-We showed that better efficiency is obtained beyond a certain number of processors by using the additional processors for replication than using all the processors for application execution with checkpointing.
-We also showed that the additional overheads to using our library in failure-free conditions is less than 1.5\%.
+We conducted actual experiments on three applications, namely, HPCG, PIC, and CloverLeaf applications.
+Our experiments show that for applications with small execution times, of the order of a few hours, replication alone without the use of checkpointing is sufficient and provides 10.94-19.25\% higher performance than traditional checkpointing approaches.
+We showed that better efficiency is achieved beyond a certain number of processors by using additional processors for replication rather than using all processors for application execution with checkpointing.
+We also showed that the additional overhead of using our library in failure-free conditions is less than 1.5\%.

 As future work, we plan to investigate combining adaptive partial replication and adaptive checkpointing along with strategies for scheduling in adaptive replication.
-We also plan to further expand our library by adding support for other MPI features such as one-sided communications.
+This is enabled by our replication framework, which allows processes to be dynamically replicated during execution rather than only at the start.
+We also plan to further expand our library by adding support for other MPI features, such as MPI-IO and one-sided communications.